 ESPN Wide World of Sports Grill

-An enlarged and enhanced sports-themed fast casual restaurant with indoor and outdoor seating located across from Champion Stadium.
+An enlarged and enhanced sports-themed fast casual restaurant with indoor and outdoor seating located across from The Ballpark at ESPN Wide World of Sports Complex.
 The restaurant contains a full bar and menu items include burgers, pizza, signature sandwiches and salads, along with a variety of desserts and beverages.

 Includes high-definition TV screens, live radio remote capabilities and a SportsCenter desk.